yohanboniface/memopol-core/README.md

 * party hard
 * start again

-You can see the list of our awesome contributors in CREDITS.txt
+You can see the list of our awesome contributors in CREDITS.txt (if someone is missing just tell me).

 Installation
 ============